 Snooping and sniffing

-Hackers can get your data even without directly infiltrating your device or getting you to connect to a malicious hotspot.
+Hackers can get your data even without directly accessing your device.
 They can infiltrate unsecured public Wi-Fi networks using special software.

 As the name suggests, they snoop on your data, looking for anything that could benefit them.
 Login details, credit card information, and other sensitive data are their favorite targets.
 Needless to say, the results are often very costly for those affected.